pnp/sharing-is-caring/pnp-sic-contribution-guidance.md

 **The session will provide the following hands-on experience for each attendee:**
 * Forking & Cloning of the SPFx sample repositories
-*
-* Updating an existing sample
+* Updating an existing sample using the Office365 CLI
-* SharePoint SPFx sample contribution using GitHub & Visual Studio Code
+* SharePoint SPFx updated sample contribution using GitHub & Visual Studio Code
 * GitHub repository forking into personal GitHub account
 * Submitting an updated sample using a GitHub pull request within Visual Studio Code
 * Understanding of the OfficeDevPnP sample code contribution pull request process, including providing a useful and accurate pull request description.